raphaeldenis/CodingAcademy/README.md

-# CodingAcademy
+# CodingAcademy (FROZEN)

-Side Projects
+Projects done during formation.

-Currently working on Angular.
+For algo, have a look at the sapin.

+Pokemon app is in AngularOC/pokemon-app